nickredding/cordova-plugin-apple-watch-link/README.md

 //		Errors are logged regardless of whether an error
 //			function is provided
 ```
 **Note:** the msgData sent to the Swift layer and returned to the success function is a clone of the object submitted to the sendDataMessage function.
+Therefore, changes to msgData made prior to transmission will not be reflected in the message payload.

 Data messages can also be sent from the iOS app using a Promise, as in
 ```